 This is a recent addition to the service as double tracking to the north has only recently been completed although it has been available between Kuala Lumpur and Ipoh for some time.
-New train sets recently purchased will replace the older units currently in service as soon as testing is completed.
-This is currently expected to be during September or October 2015.
+New train sets have replaced most of the older units in service and are now available.
+This has also enabled KTMB to increase services on this route.

 This is a relatively new service but although using the older train sets, we found it to be efficient and we arrived in to Butterworth only a few minutes after the scheduled time.
 The seats were comfortable and the current trains have adequate overhead storage for normal cabin sized bags.
 The train is an express between larger stations only and seats are allocated.
 There is space at either end of the carriage for larger bags.

 The current trains have tray tables but no in-seat power supply, which will be available when the new train sets come into service.
 There is a television screen at either end of the carriage which displays video of the on-board facilities as well as the current speed.
 They also play a movie on a loop with subtitles in English.
 We watched Journey to the Centre of the Earth three times.
 The washroom facilities were clean and there is access for wheelchairs.
 There are two carriages on the 6 car train with washroom facilities located in car B and E.